sidh2901/global_lang_api/python-service/README.md

 - `/transcribe` – uploads audio, returns transcript + translated text.
 - `/translate` – plain text translation.
 - `/tts` – neural text-to-speech when Kokoro is installed.
+- Falls back to pyttsx3 when Kokoro voices are unavailable so English/Spanish speech is always produced offline.
+- `/tts/clone` – XTTS-based cloning endpoint that accepts microphone samples (via multipart form data) to synthesise in English or Spanish.
+Defaults to built-in voices if no sample provided.
 - `/languages` & `/health` – runtime metadata and readiness probes.
 - Ships with English ↔︎ Spanish translation and TTS presets; extend `app/languages.py` for more locales.